 Why do we have sugars in our nutrition facts?
 Don’t worry!
 The FDA has labeled tagatose (and allulose which is used in our SOLA nut bars) as a sugar even though it does not impact blood glucose and behaves like a sugar alcohol.

 However, Maltitol!?You’re probably wondering but wait maltitol!?
 SOLA products have maltitol, they can’t possibly be used in a ketogenic diet.
 Well, you can!
-We use minimal maltitol in all of our products less than 2.5 grams per serving to be exact.
+We use minimal maltitol in all of our products from 0.5 to 4g per serving.
 It’s only used to cause browning in the tagatose, and causes no blood sugar spikes!
 Tip: Blood sugar spikes are the reason why most low carb diets tell you to stay away from high glycemic sugars.

 Does SOLA Fit into a Low Carb Diet?Of course.
 We have our net carb calculations clearly visible on all our packaging because we want you to know what you’re putting in your body.